b. December 16, 1986 Rapla

 Member of the Estonian Composers' Union since 1986

 Composer and choral conductor Pärt Uusberg has graduated from Georg Ots Tallinn Music School in choral conducting under Heli Jürgenson, where he also studied composition with Alo Põldmäe and Galina Grigorjeva.
 In 2012, Uusberg obtained BA in composition in the Estonian Academy of Music and Theatre as a student of Tõnu Kõrvits.
-In 2014, he completed his master’s studies under Toivo Tulev and Tõnu Kõrvits.
+In 2014, he completed his master’s studies in composition under Prof. Toivo Tulev and Tõnu Kõrvits and in 2018, graduated with a master’s degree in choral conducting under Prof. Tõnu Kaljuste.

 In 2008, Pärt Uusberg founded a chamber choir Head Ööd, Vend in order to take part of the play "Head ööd, vend" ("Good night, brother") directed by his brother Uku Uusberg.
 Since then, choir has been active in Estonia and abroad as well as gained recognition at several competitions in Estonia including Grand Prix at the International Choir Festival "Tallinn 2013".
 As a choral conductor, Uusberg has been conducted also Estonian Students’ Mixed Choir and choirs of Riinimanda Choir Studio.
 In 2018 he was awarded Tõnu Kaljuste Scholarship, in 2019 Uusberg won the VII Competition for Youth Choir Conductors.